Recipe from Rebel with a Cupcake author Anna Mainwaring

-On 2 April my first novel, Rebel with a Cupcake, is being reissued by Firefly Press with a beautiful new cover by Niki Pilkington.
+My first novel, Rebel with a Cupcake, was reissued by Firefly Press in 2020 with a beautiful new cover by Niki Pilkington.
 It’s about a confident teenage girl, Jess (short for Jesobel), who loves to cook for her friends and dysfunctional family.
 But one fateful Own Clothes Day, a wardrobe malfunction sets off a chain of events which leads Jess to re-consider everything she has held dear.
 Jess has to learn to make her own way through a family, school and society that seem to think she’s just a bit too much

 I’m not a great baker but I do love to try.
 Whereas Jess can make a gingerbread version of her school in one afternoon, if my cakes were to appear on The Great British Bake Off they would definitely be described as ‘rustic’ if the judges were being kind and ‘a total mess’ if they were being honest.
 But what Jess and I do share is a belief that food is a great pleasure and a brilliant way of bringing people together.
 Food and life should be full of flavour!
 All the best celebrations, whether personal, cultural or religious, all seem to centre on the sharing of tasty dishes and treats.
 So Jess bakes cupcakes for her friends, throws an impromptu party for her grandmother who rarely leaves the attic, and helps mend her sister’s broken heart.